Tony2450/wordle2-MERN/README.md

 Wordle is a popular online word guessing game where players attempt to guess a five-letter word by submitting guesses and receiving feedback on whether each letter is correct, incorrect, or in the correct position.
 This addictive game has gained a massive following due to its simple yet engaging gameplay and its ability to test and improve players' vocabulary and problem-solving skills.

-This project is a React based implementation of the game Wordle made for academic purposes.
+This project is a React based implementation of the game Wordle.
 It also includes functional user authentication, and allows users to track their stats.

 The web app itself connects to Atlas App Services using [Remote MongoDB Queries](https://mongodb.com/docs/realm/web/mongodb/) from the Realm SDK.